CodeVistaPro/PowerBI_Portfolio/E-Commerce_Sales_Analysis/README.md

 The primary objectives of this project are:

-- To analyze **total sales, profit, and quantity sold** over time.
+- To analyze **total sales, total products, and average review scores** over time.
-- To identify **top-selling and least-performing products**.
+- To evaluate **category-wise sales and reviews** to inform inventory and marketing strategies.
-- To visualize **monthly sales and profit trends** for detecting seasonal patterns.
+- To visualize **monthly sales trends** for detecting seasonal patterns.
-- To evaluate **product category performance** to inform inventory and marketing decisions.
-- To map **sales distribution across different states and regions**.
+- To provide insights into **review distribution and price averages** by category.
-- To create an interactive Power BI dashboard for easy exploration and real-time insights.

 ## Tools and Technologies Used